VishaluSK/Domain_crawler/README.md

 install the requirements.txt
 pip install -r requirements.txt

-then, activate the cretaed enviornment env\scripts\activate
+then, activate the created enviornment env\scripts\activate

 execute the file